Welcome to Thrombo.Info

 - Shortness of breath, dyspnea

-- Electrocardiogram shows tachycardia, atrial flutter / fibrillation, bradycardia, premature atrial / ventricular beats, tachy-brady / brady-tachy / sick sinus syndrome
+- Electrocardiogram: supra-ventricular tachycardia, premature atrial beats, atrial flutter / fibrillation, bradycardia, premature ventricular beats, tachy-brady / brady-tachy / sick sinus syndrome

-- Echocardiograms show pulmonary valve insufficiency / tricuspid valve regurgitation
+- Echocardiogram: pulmonary valve insufficiency / tricuspid valve regurgitation

 Treatment / Prevention of Bloody Clots